In General

 EB - in Cresson

 These signals are not native to this region.
 They were upgrades during the Conrail era.
-They are "trilights", or, to keep the purists maintainers call them happy, triangularly shaped color light signals, "type G", after the GRS designation for them (however, a US&S type "G" signal would be a B&O style CPL signal).
+They are "trilights", or, to keep the purists happy, many maintainers call them either just plain ole colorlight signals or triangularly shaped color light signals, "type G", after the GRS designation for them (however, a US&S type "G" signal would be a B&O style CPL signal).
+I have much more on them here.

 Oct 2011